Nevada County Superior Court: History

 Nevada County was partitioned from Yuba County in 1851.
 Thomas H. Caswell was elected the first County Judge in May 1851 and Nevada City was named the county seat.
 The first courthouse was a log building completed in 1851 on Broad Street.

 In its early years, Nevada City was regularly swept by fires, including March 1851, September 1852, November 1854, and February 1855; a particularly disastrous fire, fanned by winds on July 19, 1856, destroyed most of the city, including the first county courthouse.
 A second courthouse was built in 1856 as a two-story granite and brick building in the Greek Revival style; it occupied the block bounded by Church, Pine, Washington, and Main overlooking the city's retail district on Broad.
 It was saved from destruction in the fire of May 23, 1858, by wet blankets and bucket brigades; however, another disastrous fire on November 8, 1863, destroyed the second courthouse.
 Some of the bricks were reused in the city's Masonic Hall.

 The third courthouse was built on the same site in 1864.
 The 1864 courthouse was remodeled in 1900 to add a third storey.
 In 1937, it underwent a more thorough remodeling under the guidance of architect George C. Sellon, funded by the Works Progress Administration and gaining an Art Deco / Streamline Moderne facade.
 An annex was added in 1964, designed by Mau & Barnum to expand County office space and the jail.

+In 1985, the courthouse was listed as a contributing property in the National Register of Historic Places-listed Nevada City Downtown Historic District, while the courthouse annex was listed as non-contributing.